Towards Privacy-Guaranteed Label Unlearning in Vertical Federated Learning: Few-Shot Forgetting without Disclosure: Introduction

-\item We systematically elucidate the label privacy leakage that may occur when directly applying traditional machine unlearning methods in Sect. \ref{sec:leakage-lab}.
+However, the need for synchronous processing is a paramount constraint in VFL architectures.
+In VFL, different parties possess unique feature sets over a common sample ID space, necessitating coordinated training steps in which intermediate results are exchanged and aligned at precise points.
+This rigorous coordination implies that all participating models must wait for the slowest participant to complete its step before proceeding to the next round.
+Consequently, this synchronization requirement significantly compounds the difficulties associated with unlearning efficiency in the context of Vertical Federated Unlearning (VFU).

+To overcome this challenge, we introduce a novel few-shot unlearning framework for VFL that removes labels from both active and passive models, relying solely on a small public dataset.
+To achieve this, we re-purpose the manifold mixup \citep{verma2019manifold} technique, typically used for data augmentation to generate synthetic embeddings for both unlearned and retained samples.
+This approach accelerates unlearning efficiency while maintaining good unlearning performance even with a limited number of data samples.
+On these transformed embeddings, the active party performs gradient-based forgetting, while inverse gradients allow the passive party to unlearn the corresponding representations locally without accessing raw labels.
+A final recovery phase restores accuracy on the retained data.

+Our proposed unlearning solution offers three key advantages: (i) \textbf{Performance-Preserving Unlearning}: It requires only a small subset of labeled public data, significantly minimizing the degradation of the retain classes performance; (ii) \textbf{Enhanced Unlearning Effectiveness}: By leveraging the manifold mixup technique, it achieves effective unlearning with minimal data; and (iii) \textbf{Computational Efficiency}: The proposed unlearning process is highly efficient, completing within seconds.

+The primary contributions of this work are as follows: \begin{enumerate}[i.] \item To the best knowledge, this is the first work to address label unlearning in VFL.

-\item We propose a few-shot label unlearning method that effectively erases labels from both the active and passive models in vertical federated learning, utilizing a limited amount of private data.
-Moreover, this approach leverages only a small number of data to mitigate the risk of label privacy leakage while employing manifold mixup to enhance unlearning effectiveness.
+\item We propose a novel few-shot label unlearning method that removes labels from both active and passive models in VFL using only a limited amount of public data.
+As a result, our approach enhances unlearning effectiveness through a representation-level manifold mixup mechanism, ensuring a more robust and efficient unlearning process (see Section~ \ref{sec:method}).